 Also bring current proof of your own identity that has a photo, signature and your residential address.

 If you’re applying for a child aged 16 or 17, the child has to come with you when you lodge the application.

 When the passport is ready, we’ll send you an email.

-Allow about three weeks to receive the passport after you lodge the application.
+Allow up to 6 weeks to receive the passport after you lodge the application.